caseysampson/tennis-score-keeper/README.md

-A mobile tennis scoring app for referees.
+An easy to use mobile tennis scoring app for the Chair Umpire in your life.